 The Hailo-10H is currently not yet generally available.
 We are working on the software support to ensure we provide a complete solution.

-Hi @klausk This looks very interesting.
+Hi @KlausK This looks very interesting.
 We have been looking for a way to run our custom models on multiple Hailo8Ls using a raspberry Pi 5.
 We have converted the models and can successfully run the pipeline on a raspberry pi AI Hat+ and now want to improve performance by paralyzing execution across multiple Hailo devices.

 Will we be able to use one of the raspberry PCI expansion boards, for example this quad board.?
 This one also allows use of an external power supply and is more compact than Lanner setup.
 Do you know if multiple Hailo8L’s can be used with this board?
 Are there any general restrictions with using multiple Hailo8L on a raspberry pi 5?

-@klausk Is there already an “eta” for 10H?
+@KlausK Is there already an “eta” for 10H?
 I have already been in contact with Hailo’s German sales partner, but there are no concrete answers yet.
 And of course no (estimated) price.
 Can you shed some light?

 You can give it a try.
 It looks like the board has a PCIe gen 2 switch which will limit the PCIe bandwidth, which is already limited by having only one PCIe lane on the Raspberry Pi 5.